 Through a myriad of buildings on 18 acres, programs and demonstrations, it does an excellent job immersing visitors in the Chesapeake’s boating and fishing history and culture.
-A premier, destination attraction in Maryland, plan on at least a half day to explore.
+A premier destination attraction in Maryland, plan on at least a half day to explore.

 In the 18th into the 19th Century, “Bugeyes” – easy-to-sail dredge boats – dominated the bay.
 With oysters piled high, watermen met up with “Buy Boats,” and Buy Boats sold to processing plants where oysters were shucked and crabs “picked.”

-Oyster experts cite the Civil War as a turning point in the Oyster Industry.
-Cans of oysters, cheap and readily available, were a staple of both Union and Confederate mess supplies, so after returning home, no matter how far from the sea, soldiers had developed a taste for the slimy shellfish.
-Oyster Bar Restaurants popped up all over the country and were so in vogue in the 1880’s, there were 200 in New York City alone.
+Soldiers soon developed a taste for the slimy shellfish, so, upon returning home, no matter how far from the sea, they sought out this delicacy.
+Oyster Bar Restaurants popped up all over the country to fill demand.
+These establishments were so in vogue in the 1880’s, there were 200 in New York City alone.

-Enter the Oystering on the Chesapeake building, and you can board a mock-up of an oyster boat that, though clever audio and video, gives you a good idea of what it felt (and still feels) like onboard.
+Enter the Oystering on the Chesapeake Building to board a model of an oyster boat that, through clever audio and video, gives you a good idea of what it felt like (and still feels like) onboard.
 As technology improved from tongs to automatic dredgers, it allowed for the gleaning of oysters from ever-deeper depths.

 Continuing on with the shellfish theme, visit the Small Boat Shed and Maryland Crabmeat Company building, where you’ll find a re-created interior of a crab picking plant and a collection of fisheries’ boats.

-The muddy bottom of the Chesapeake presented a challenge to lighthouse builders: traditional structures tended to topple.
-So engineers came up with a way to literally “Screw” eight iron legs deep into the mud, with a platform on top to support a cottage topped by a light.
+The muddy bottom of the Chesapeake presented a challenge to lighthouse builders.
+Traditional structures tended to topple.
+So engineers came up with a way to literally “Screw” eight iron legs deep into the mud, with a platform on top to support a keepers cottage topped by a light.